Best Social Sciences Research Topics for Students [2025 Guide]

 Political Science

 Political science refers to social studies because it addresses political problems of individuals.
-Political science focuses on the study of political institutions.
+Political study focuses on the study of political institutions.
 It s also associated with other subject of social science like history, philosophy, economics, etc.

 • Political science is the study of political systems and the application of political principles to real-world situations.